Murder charges over Indigenous teen death

 The death of Cassius triggered an outpouring of grief and anger across the nation, with some Indigenous leaders condemning the alleged attack as cowardly and racist.

-Cassius has been remembered as a loving son and a role model to his friends.
-He had started his own lawn mowing business and was invited at age 11 to deliver an acknowledgement of country at the WA parliament.
+Cassius had started his own lawn mowing business and was invited at age 11 to deliver an acknowledgement of country at the WA parliament.